Ireland Baldwin: Early life

 Baldwin was born in Los Angeles to actors Alec Baldwin and Kim Basinger.
 She is also the niece of actors Stephen, Daniel, and William Baldwin and cousin to model Hailey Bieber.
-She has three younger half-sisters: Carmen, Lucia, and Ilaria; as well as four half-brothers: Rafael, Leonardo, Romeo, and Eduardo; through her father's second marriage.
+Through her father’s second marriage, she has seven younger half-siblings: three half-sisters and four half-brothers.

 At age 11 in 2007, she gained attention in the media after her father left her an angry voicemail message, which became publicized.
 He stated that she was "a rude, thoughtless little pig".

 Career

 Baldwin signed with IMG Models in March 2013.
 In April, she made her modeling debut in a swimwear editorial for the New York Post.
 In May, Baldwin appeared in W Magazine's It Trend, It Girl feature.
 Baldwin was Vanity Fair's It Girl in June, photographed by Patrick Demarchelier.
 Her first magazine cover appearance was for Modern Luxury's second issue of Beach in July, appearing in a white bikini.
 Elle interviewed Baldwin in its September 2013 issue.
 The editorial accompanying the interview was photographed by Thomas Whiteside and styled by Joe Zee.
 She appeared in an editorial for DuJour magazine, photographed by Bruce Weber.
 Baldwin made her acting debut in the film Grudge Match, playing a younger version of Kim Basinger's character, Sally.

-In 2014 Baldwin began studying at the New York Film Academy, mainly cinematography and acting.
+In 2014, Baldwin began studying at the New York Film Academy, mainly cinematography and acting.
 She attended the 86th Academy Awards alongside Nancy O'Dell and Joe Zee as media correspondents for Entertainment Tonight.

-In April 2015 Baldwin resigned from IMG after a stint in rehab.
+In April 2015, Baldwin resigned from IMG after a stint in rehab.
 She signed with DT Model Management in June 2015.

 In 2017, Baldwin appeared in campaigns for True Religion Jeans and Guess.
-In May, she appeared on the covers of Elle Bulgaria, L'Officiel Ukraine and Marie Claire Mexico.
+In May, she appeared on the covers of Elle Bulgaria, L'Officiel Ukraine, and Marie Claire Mexico.
 Baldwin appeared in the film Campus Caller as the main character, Macey Duncan.

 In 2018, she posed nude for a PETA "I'd Rather Go Naked Than Wear Fur" anti-fur ad campaign, 24 years after her mother did the same.
 The promotional video for the piece featured Baldwin stating that she has a "no fur" policy in her contract.
 In September, Baldwin appeared on the cover of Grazia, shot by Yu Tsai.

 In 2019, Baldwin was hired to DJ alongside Caroline D'Amore for the Norah restaurant's 3rd anniversary.
 She said she was "Definitely not a full time DJ".
 In September, Baldwin was hired to DJ at Smile Train's annual Pool Party charity event.
 She also appeared in the Comedy Central Roast of her father Alec, doing an unannounced routine.